 If Iran is indeed exploiting the Lebanese disaster to smuggle in weapons, Israel will have a hard time targeting them now.
 With Beirut in ruins and at the center of world attention, the IDF cannot bomb suspected arms shipments at the city’s airport or in residential areas.

 Any Israeli attacks on Lebanese infrastructure targets will trigger international backlash, Mideast expert Shimrit Meir warned.

-Therefore, Israel’s defense planners must quickly design new tactics to cut off Iranian arms transfers.
+Therefore, Israel’s defense planners must quickly design new tactics to cut off arms transfers via Iranian flights to Beirut.
 With air power out of the equation, the IDF and security services must rely on technological and human assets inside Lebanon, and possibly develop new operational methods.